 "I'm exhausted," our friend Sara told us the other day.
 "It must be the stress, or my new job.
 But the last time I slept like a baby was when I was one!"
 She shook the last of her Diet Coke into her mouth.
 And we just shook our heads.

-Scientists have discovered a host of factors interfere with a good night’s sleep—caffeine, stress, age.
+Scientists have discovered a host of factors interfere with a good night's sleep—caffeine, stress, age.
 (Put down the Diet Coke, Sara!)
-But as we’ve become The Country That Never Sleeps, they’ve also uncovered ways to help you get a good night’s shut eye.
-Eat This, Not That! contacted America’s best doctors to ask them how they do it themselves.
-Read on, and don’t miss our essential list of the 50 Unhealthiest Foods On The Planet.
+But as we've become The Country That Never Sleeps, they've also uncovered ways to help you get a good night's shut eye.
+With daylight saving time now here, Eat This, Not That!
+Health contacted America's best doctors to ask them about the mistakes you're making.

 "Technically if you're sleep deprived 5 days a week then catching up over the weekend may not be enough – even if you sleep 10 hours Saturday and 10 hours Sunday.
 Come Monday you'll probably still feel tired because you're not getting enough sleep over time, though anything you can get is better than nothing," says Dr. Rodriguez.